viniciusdacal/redux-arc/README.md

 ```

-> Usually, for 'beforeRequest' you would change only the action and for `onResponse`, you would change only the response.
+> Usually, for 'beforeRequest' you would change only the action, and for `onResponse`, you would change only the response.
 But feel free to change the action inside 'onResponse' cycle if that makes sense.

 If you need, you can provide polices when you are calling the action creator, just like this: